johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 <br/><br/>
 #### Prepare input for BAM/CRAM file translation

 Now that we have downloaded our datasets we are ready to set up the translation.
 The translation of a genome requires a number of resources specific to the reference assembly that the genome was mapped on to.
-Considering the data we downloaded correspond to different reference genomes (1000 genomes modern humans are mapped onto GrCh38 and the SGDP and archaic humans are mapped onto GrCh37), we have to run the pipeline at least 2 times separately for each reference.
+Considering the data we downloaded correspond to different reference genomes (1000 genomes of modern humans are mapped onto GrCh38 and the SGDP and archaic humans are mapped onto GrCh37), we have to run the pipeline at least 2 times separately for each reference.

 As we just mentioned, translation requires a couple of resources.
 First we need the location (chromosome/scaffold, position & strand) of the gene that produces the protein.
 Most genes require splicing, so we also need the exon and intron information.
 Finally, a reference amino acid sequence of the protein is also necessary.
 This sounds like a lot, but given that we have run Pipeline 1 for the proteins of interest and the organisms and reference versions of interest (Homo sapiens GRCh37 & GRCh38), all of this data has already been downloaded and is available to us!

-In this first example we will deal with the BAM files of the 1000 genomes modern humans, which are mapped onto the  GrCh38 reference.
+In this first example we will deal with the BAM files of the 1000 genomes of modern humans, which are mapped onto the  GrCh38 reference.
 First we need a txt file named ```Organism.txt```, where the organism and reference version for the translation are given.
 For GRCh38 one is already in place and we can take a look at it with

 ```bash